 ‘Under the Tories, home ownership is getting further out of reach for more and more people.
 Numbers of new affordable homes to buy have fallen, and fewer younger people can afford their own home.
 We will build more low-cost homes reserved for first-time buyers in every area, including Labour’s new discount homes with prices linked to local incomes.’

-Despite this standard abnegation by Labour of all responsibility for homeless to ‘the Tories’, what is being proposed here is no different from Conservative housing policy, and reveals clearly that a Labour Government intends to build 50,000 properties per year for shared ownership and rent-to-buy properties.
+Despite this standard abnegation by Labour of all responsibility for homelessness to ‘the Tories’, what is being proposed here is no different from Conservative housing policy, and reveals clearly that a Labour Government intends to build 50,000 properties per year for shared ownership and rent-to-buy properties.
 Why is private property being funded by a Labour Government?

 ‘We will reform Help to Buy to focus it on first-time buyers on ordinary incomes.’